 Executive search.
 Boutique search firms competing for the same partner pool we work in license the index because building it themselves would cost a year and an engineering team they do not have.
 They get the working data; we get a recurring fee.

 Insurance LPL and risk underwriters.
 Lawyers' professional liability carriers price renewals on firm composition, practice mix, and lateral churn.
-The index gives them current data on every account in their book of business and surfaces the firms whose risk profile shifted between renewals.
+The index gives them current firm-composition and practice-mix data on every account in their book of business today, and surfaces the firms whose hiring posture shifted between renewals; the lateral-churn signal is rolling out next.

 placement.solutions is a solo-founder company with an automation operations stack.
 The split is intentional.
 Automation handles ingestion, parsing, monitoring, taxonomy enrichment, and the boring middle of the data pipeline that should never have been a human's job.
 A human curates the taxonomy itself, owns the customer relationships, and answers the founder mailbox.
 If you write to us, you reach the founder.
 There is no SDR layer between you and the person who built the product.
 We think that is the right operating shape for a small data company in a category this specialized, and we have no intention of hiring our way out of it before the data and the customer count earn it.